pablofac2/GSM-Alarm-ESP-12F/README.md

 -   SMS
 -   CALL
 - New siren properties:
--   Emit a beep when arming or disarming
+-   Emit a beep when arming or disarming.
+DONE
 -   To be a flashing LED when the alarm is armed
 -   Not delayed to sound as soon as a delayed zone gets triggered (before delay time occurs) and during the activation delay
 - New Zones properties: